uQr/cordova-docs/tutorial-team-build/README.md

 However, there are a couple of common problems when executing this command that you could run into.

-1. **Platform Download Messages Result in Build Failures.** Where things can get a bit tricky is that node.js emits warnings to “Standard Error.”
+1. **Platform Download Messages Result in Build Failures.** Where things can get a bit tricky is that node.js emits warnings to "Standard Error."
 The issue is that "platform add" command can result in warnings being reported when the CLI is downloading a version of a given Cordova platform for the first time.
 This is not an error, but some build systems will assume anything sent to standard error means a build failure occurred.

-    Many CI systems provide a “continue on error” option that you can select to get around this particular problem or you can pipe standard error to standard out if you'd prefer.
+    Many CI systems provide a "continue on error" option that you can select to get around this particular problem or you can pipe standard error to standard out if you'd prefer.
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	cordova platform add ios 2>&1
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2. **Errors During Incremental Builds.** If you are doing an incremental build and the platform you are build has already been added, the resulting exit code will be non-zero and may be interpreted as a build failure.
-If your build system supports a “continue on error” option for a given task, you can simply select that.
+If your build system supports a "continue on error" option for a given task, you can simply select that.

-	However, a more robust solution is to simply conditionally call “platform add” if the appropriate folder in the platforms folder in your project is not found.
-In the scripts below replace “cordova” with the appropriate command from the “Building with Multiple Versions of the Cordova CLI” section above.
+	However, a more robust solution is to simply conditionally call "platform add" if the appropriate folder in the platforms folder in your project is not found.
+In the scripts below replace "cordova" with the appropriate command from the "Building with Multiple Versions of the Cordova CLI" section above.

     Windows: